joshbooks/minimal-mistakes/_pages/about.md

 first job is to fire some more people, three years later this particular reorg is still ongoing) and I stopped feeling like I was getting away with murder.
-I was doing less work (indeed for a few months I was doing literally no work) but it felt like the money (it was significantly more money than when I started) was less worth what I had to do to get it (show up to work at 9ish every day and sit on my hands for 8 hours).
+I was doing less work (indeed for a few months I was doing literally no work) but it felt like the money wasn't worth sitting on my hands for 8 hours a day.

 Around this time I was living in a hacker house in San Jose (with 8 other people), drinking a lot and watching a lot of Silicon Valley.
 It seemed like